All Day Allergy-D

 See also: Side effects (in more detail)

-What other drugs will affect All Day Allergy-D (cetirizine and pseudoephedrine)?
+What other drugs will affect All Day Allergy-D?

 Ask a doctor or pharmacist before using this medicine if you are also using any other drugs, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Some medicines can cause unwanted or dangerous effects when used together.
 Not all possible interactions are listed in this medication guide.